goFrendiAsgard/zaruba/docs/core-concept/tasks.md

 * `config`: Task configuration.
 Any configuration you declare in this property will override `configRef` or `configRefs`.
 * `start`: Task's start command.
 * `check`: Command to check whether start command can be considered "running" or not.
 This property is used to run a long running service.
+* `autoTerminate`: Boolean value to represent whether your task intended to be auto-terminated.

 Let's see an example: